<i>Veronica cupressoides</i>(Veronica cupressoides) hero image

 Cypress Hebe

-Image credit: Cypress Hebe (Veronica cupressoides) - Photo by Wikipedia contributors, via Wikipedia
+Image credit: Cypress Hebe (Veronica cupressoides) - Photo via Wikipedia

 Plant Description

-Cypress Hebe (Veronica cupressoides), also known as cypress hebe, is a rare, aromatic, bushy shrub endemic to the South Island of New Zealand.
+Cypress Hebe ( Veronica cupressoides ), also known as cypress hebe, is a rare, aromatic, bushy shrub endemic to the South Island of New Zealand Discover more about native trees.
 It typically grows between 2 to 4 feet tall, though it can reach up to 8 feet, exhibiting a dense, rounded form reminiscent of a dwarf cypress or juniper.
 The shrub features erect, whip-like branches that are green, grey-green, or glaucous, with thin, somewhat knobbly, and densely subdivided twigs.
 Adult plants bear scale-like leaves, measuring 0.8-2.0 mm in length, which are triangular or deltoid and lie flat against the stem.
 These persistent leaves are often dusty green or glaucous and emit a turpentine scent when crushed.
 Younger plants, or occasional branches on older ones, may have larger leaves (up to 1/4 inch long) that are narrowly oblong, ovate, or obovate, with margins ranging from entire to irregularly lobed.
 Small clusters of 2-22 flowers emerge at the branch tips, usually in midsummer.
 These hermaphroditic flowers are mostly sessile and can be pale blue, violet/purple, pink, or white, distinguished by their long, projecting filaments.
 The plant produces a dry, rounded capsule.

 Quick Facts